-The structure of Switch 2 is the same as Switch 1 but this time it is the DMZ interfaces of the two security gateways which are being connected together in the second promiscuous group.
-The first group, again, is used for connection of external networks which will connect to the security gateway via the DMZ interface of the cluster.
+The structure of Switch 2 is the same as Switch 1 but this time it is the DMZ interfaces of the two firewalls which are being connected together in the second promiscuous group.
+The first group, again, is used for connection of external networks which will connect to the firewall via the DMZ interface of the cluster.